 Diane delivers a wide range of lectures, courses and workshops on many topics to family history societies, libraries, community and education organisations.
 Her repertoire of around eighty presentations includes genealogical flavours such as ‘Marriage Laws, Records & Customs’’ and ‘Barking Up the Wrong Tree’, and general interest topics such as a series of lectures on ‘Women in Politics’, ‘Cole Porter – the Man and His Music’ and ‘Western Australia’s Wild West’.
 It goes without saying that the Crimean War gets its fair share of perspectives in her many presentations on this topic.

-Diane creates the content and maintains the pages of this website and a ‘sister site’ about the 20th Company of Royal Sappers and Miners who came to Western Australia in the mid-19th century.
+Diane creates the content and maintains the pages of this website and ‘sister sites’ 20th Company of Royal Sappers and Miners and the Redcoat Settlers from Western Australia’s Military Establishment in the 19th century.